andrastantos/brew/docs/cpu/isa.rst

   *Interrupt behavior*: If an interrupt is handled during the execution of a prefixed instruction, $tpc points to the (first) prefix instruction after entering SCHEDULER mode.
 None of the side-effects of the prefixed instruction take effect.
 If any of the side-effects of the prefixed instruction have taken effect, the whole instruction must be carried to completion and $tpc points to the subsequent instruction after entering SCHEDULER mode.
 In other words, under no circumstances can $tpc point anywhere between the first prefix and it's corresponding instruction when entering SCHEDULER mode.

 .. note::
   *Prefix concatenation*: Every processor implementation has a maximum instruction length it supports.
 In this version of the spec, it's 64 bits.
-So, if the instruction (pre-)decode stage finds an instruction longer then that maximum, it raises an invalid instruction exception (or more precisely, it replaces the decoded instruction with that of the SII instruction.
+If an instruction with all its prefixes exceeds this limit, the processor raises an invalid instruction exception, with $tpc pointing to the first prefix instruction.
 Without this provision it would be possible to create arbitrarily long instruction sequences in TASK mode.
 That in turn would prevent interrupts from being raised, effectively locking up the system (at least up to the point of exhausting the addressable RAM space).
+The ISA puts further restrictions on what prefix instructions can be cascaded.
+As a general rule, prefixes of the same kind can appear only once in a prefix cascade.

 Type override
 ~~~~~~~~~~~~~